sghoweri/ascmats.github.io/EasyModeInstall.md

 ## These are the step-by-step instructions

-- First, ESP Web tools only work with Google Chrome or Microsoft Edge.
+- ESP Web tools only work with Google Chrome or Microsoft Edge.
 Open another window of your browser, as it can be hard to read the instructions and use the ESP Web tool (it covers the webpage).

 - Click the button labeled "Connect" right below this line to start the ESP Web tool:
 <esp-web-install-button manifest="https://raw.githubusercontent.com/ASCKing9/TrampleTek-Blue-code/main/TrampleTekBlue.json" install-supported="">